 - In a small bowl, combine gelatin and water and set aside.

-- To make caramel sauce, cook sugar and water over medium heat in a small saucepan.
+- To make caramel, cook sugar and water over medium heat in a small saucepan.
 Gently tilt the pan off the heat to distribute color evenly as the sugar caramelizes.

 - When the mixture turns into a nice amber color, immediately remove from heat and pour in 1/2 cup of boiling water and set aside.

 - Soak the ramekins under warm water for 5 seconds to heat up.
-This will prevent the caramel sauce from solidifying.
-Evenly distribute the caramel sauce in each ramekin and set aside.
+This will prevent the caramel from solidifying.
+Evenly distribute the caramel in each ramekin and set aside.